-Introduces a risk-based approach to managing wildlife interactions that delivers a more streamlined licensing system while continuing to protect native plants and animals
+Introduces a risk-based approach to managing wildlife interactions that delivers a more streamlined framework while continuing to protect native plants and animals

-Outcomes are already being delivered though a $100 million investment into threatened species projects in NSW though Saving our Species
+Outcomes are already being delivered though a $100 million investment in the Saving our Species program to conserve threatened species in NSW

 Listing threatened species

 The Biodiversity Conservation Act 2016 (BC Act) modernises the process for listing threatened plants and animals.
 It aligns threat categories with international best practice and provides greater coordination between Australian jurisdictions.

 The draft BC Regulation provides for populations to be listed as a species in certain circumstances.
 Endangered populations currently listed under the Threatened Species Conservation Act 1995 will be carried over to the BC Act.

 The BC Act establishes a new risk-based approach to managing wildlife interactions through a tiered framework.
 Certain interactions with wildlife (such as harming animals) will continue to be criminalised, however some actions may be permitted explicitly through the draft BC Regulation (i.e. low risk activities), through an adopted code of practice (i.e. moderate risk activities) or through a biodiversity conservation licence (i.e. high risk activities).

 Government has been undertaking targeted consultation to develop wildlife codes of practice.
 Further consultation on proposed changes to existing wildlife licence classes and conditions, proposals for licensing fees, and on proposed codes of practice prior to the new arrangements starting.

 Wildlife carers provide important and specialised care and treatment for injured and sick native animals and an important service to the community.
 The Office of Environment and Heritage will work together with the wildlife rehabilitation providers through an intensive consultation process to develop a new wildlife carer accreditation scheme for providers.
 It is likely the accreditation scheme will commence in late 2018.